FVUS/wildkatze/_learning/(5) VolumeOfFluid.md

 # Introduction
 <br/><br/>

+ We learn how to use VOF model of Wildkatze solver with the help of famous Dambreak test problem.
+Here a column of water collapses and water surface is tracked by VOF model.

+We demonstrate how efficiently Wildkatze performs multi-phase simulation thanks to its Implicit VOF model.

+Here we decide the maximum time-step based on Maximum Courant number = 10.
+Typically VOF models find it tough to run even at Courant number = 1 or so.
+Time-step based on Maximum Courant number = 10 is extremely challenging for any solver but here Wildkatze makes it look very easy and simple.

 [![Dambreak](https://img.youtube.com/vi/4vXZR9YO3qY/0.jpg)](https://youtu.be/4vXZR9YO3qY "Dambreak")

+<br/><br/>
 #  Basic Set up

+Wildkatze can set up basic set up just by single command so that user does not have to spend time setting up case with GUI.
+It is almost always advised to use command line to set up the cases with Wildkatze.
+Advanced simulations could be set up with GUI too.
+For most cases command line set up is adequate.

 ```
 solver.sh -lc vof dambreak -gr -vdt 1E-2 -pptr   -lc pf o.txt
 ```
+<br/><br/>
 # Specialize the Set Up File output.stree

 We edit  output.stree file on a text editor.